BloomBooks/BloomReader-Lite/README.md

 A cross-platform version of BloomReader (with reduced feature set)

 Not a monorepo right now because of lots of pain getting all the dependencies to work right (both when fully hoisted and with some nohoist).
-Just having separate things inside the same repo.
+Just having separate packages co-existing inside the same repo.

-##

-Right now, I recommend opening packages/mobile and packages/web in separate VSCode windows.
-I think it makes it easier to keep straight what you're working on that way.
-But it's up to you.
+# Getting Started

+[PLEASE CLICK HERE ](https://github.com/BloomBooks/BloomReader-Lite/blob/master/packages/mobile/README.md) to read the mobile package's README for detailed instructions on getting started

+### Environment Setup

+You can either open one VSCode window to edit all the packages, or you can open up one VSCode window per package.
+It's up to you.